 - Australia Zoo is open from 9am to 5pm

 - It costs $59 per Adult and $35 per Child (there are also discounts for students)

 - It is advisable to book any animal encounter that you want to do ahead of time as they are extremely popular.

 - To get there from Brisbane take the Sunshine Coast Line to Landsborough and catch the shuttle bus that should meet you at the station (they try to meet every train that arrives).
 However this can take quite a bit of time (over an hour).
-The quicker and less painful way would be to hire a car in Brisbane with Drivenow and drive there.

 - Be sure to bring Sunscreen and plenty of water (it can get very hot at Australia Zoo)